jermp/lphash/README.md

 3. Preserve the *locality* of k-mers: consecutive k-mers are likely to receive consecutive hash codes.

-The data structure and its construction/query algorithms are described in the paper *Locality-Preserving Minimal Perfect Hashing of k-mers* [1].
+The data structure and its construction/query algorithms are described in the paper [*Locality-Preserving Minimal Perfect Hashing of k-mers*](https://academic.oup.com/bioinformatics/article/39/Supplement_1/i534/7210438) [1].

-A pre-print is available here: [https://arxiv.org/abs/2210.13097](https://arxiv.org/abs/2210.13097).
+Please, cite this paper if you use LPHash.

 Datasets are available on Zenodo here: [https://zenodo.org/record/7239205](https://zenodo.org/record/7239205).